vinci128/vinci128/README.md

 - 👋 Hi, I’m @vinci128
 - 👀 I’m interested in theoretical physics, machine learning and digital rights.
 You will find here mostly code i have used during my phd for lattice simulations in  c++ and statistical analysis in Python
-- 🌱 I’m currently learning machine learning.
-I would like to approach tensorflow and pytorch.
+- 🌱 I’m currently learning private machine learning.
+I would like to approach tensorflow and pytorch more extensively, and to be proficient with newer techniques.
 - 💞️ I’m looking to collaborate on private artificial intelligence projects.
 - 📫 You can contact me by mail at vinci128@protonmail.com.